View all (5)

 Zagreb: anything but ordinary.

-On your first leg, a chauffeur will take the wheel – from Zagreb Airport to the well-known national luxury accomodation, the "Esplanade Zagreb Hotel", a historic building in Art Deco style.
-Zagreb is young, creative and vibrant.
-When you stroll through the city you immediately feel the special flair that the city exudes.
-Even the museums, such as the "Technical Museum Nikola Tesla" or the "Museum of Broken Relationships", are anything but ordinary.
+On your first leg of the journey, a chauffeur will take the wheel, driving you from Zagreb Airport to the renowned “Esplanade Zagreb Hotel”, a historic building in Art Deco style.
+Zagreb is vibrant, creative and full of energy.
+A leisurely stroll through the city will immediately immerse you in its distinctive charm.
+Even the museums are far from ordinary, such as the “Technical Museum Nikola Tesla” and the “Museum of Broken Relationships”.

-After a professional drivers' briefing to prepare you for the challenges ahead, you can continue your conversations with other Porsche enthusiasts in the evening at the hotel restaurant.
+After a professional drivers' briefing to gear you up for the challenges ahead, you can spend your evening in peaceful conversation with fellow Porsche enthusiasts at the hotel’s elegant restaurant.

 Zagreb, Lovran, Rovinj: pearls of the Adriatic.

-Idemo, as the Croatian saying goes.
-Let's go.
+“Idemo”, as they say in Croatian – here we go!
 An impressive selection of the latest Porsche models is set to outshine the sights of Karlovac.
-In other words: it is time to drive along winding mountain roads to the Adriatic coast – to the traditional health resort of Lovran, to be precise.
+Winding mountain roads lead you to the Adriatic coast, specifically to the traditional spa town of Lovran.

-The enchanting port town of Rovinj in the Istria region is a true gem of Croatian architecture.
-All roads lead to Saint Euphemia, the symbol of Rovinj.
+A true gem of Croatian architecture is the charming port town of Rovinj in the Istria region.
+All roads lead to Saint Euphemia, Rovinj’s iconic landmark.
 As you wander through the winding streets, you cannot miss the three-nave church on the hill.
-And the "Grand Park Hotel Rovinj" offers you a wonderful view of this pearl of the Adriatic while enjoying an incredible dinner in a dream setting.
+And the “Grand Park Hotel Rovinj” offers a stunning view of this Adriatic pearl.

 Rovinj, Livade, Rovinj: real truffles.

-Essentially, the only true purpose of a curve is to change the direction of travel.
-Unless you are driving a Porsche.
-The curves on the mountain roads of the Istrian peninsula, some of which even have the status of a rally track, guarantee pure driving pleasure.
-In Livade, an exclusive truffle menu at the restaurant "Zigante" will delight your palate.
-Livade owes its reputation as the world centre of truffles to a dog named Diana, who tracked down a truffle weighing 1.3 kilograms in 1999 – the largest in the world up to that point.
+At its core, a curve is just meant to change the direction of travel.
+Unless, of course, you are driving a Porsche.
+On the winding mountain roads of the Istrian peninsula – some of which even have the status of a rally track – curves become a guarantee for pure driving pleasure.
+In Livade, an exclusive truffle menu at a unique local restaurant will delight your taste buds.
+By the way, Livade earned its reputation as the world’s truffle capital thanks to a dog named Diana, who, in 1999, tracked down a 1.3-kilogram truffle – the largest in the world at the time.

-Passing vineyards and olive groves, you will curve along small winding roads back towards Rovinj.
-And at the "Grand Park Hotel Rovinj", you can discover the secrets of medicinal herbs in one of the "Top Spas of the World".
+Winding past vineyards and olive groves, you will take small serpentine roads back towards Rovinj.
+At the “Grand Park Hotel Rovinj”*, you can then explore the secrets of medicinal herbs at one of the “Top Spas of the World”.

-A classic among European coastal roads stretches across western Croatia.
-With the turquoise sea on your right, the steep rocky cliffs of the hinterland on your left and the winding asphalt beneath your sports seat – that is what dreams sound like in Croatian.
-With a little imagination, the sea off Zadar's shores could resemble a work by Johann Sebastian Bach.
-The back story is that the pipes of the Sea Organ, built in 2005, look like ordinary steps leading down to the water, but they contain hidden cavities that fill with water and air, in time with the waves.
-Making the wind its composer.
+A classic European coastal road runs along the west coast of Croatia.
+The turquoise-coloured sea on the right, the steep rocky cliffs of the hinterland on the left and the winding asphalt under your sports seat – that is the Croatian way to dream.
+With a little imagination, the sea off the coast of Zadar sounds like a composition by Johann Sebastian Bach.
+The reason: the pipes of the Sea Organ, built in 2005, look like ordinary steps leading down to the water – but hidden inside is an ingenious system of cavities that are filled with air and water by the force of the waves.
+This is how the wind becomes a composer.

-Culinary delicacies will be prepared for you in the restaurant "Dida" before your day tour ends at "Falkensteiner Hotel & Spa Iadera" and tasteful highlights will await you in the hotel restaurant.
-You can also experience one of the most beautiful sunsets in the world.
-Even the famous film director Alfred Hitchcock raved about it during his holiday in Croatia.
+Culinary delights await you in the “Dida” restaurant before your day tour comes to an end in the stylish “Hyatt Regency Zadar”.
+And perhaps you will even experience one of the most beautiful sunsets in the world – so impressive that even film legend Alfred Hitchcock raved about it during a holiday in Croatia.

-A spectacular natural spectacle awaits you in Krka National Park: mighty waterfalls plunge from high above, straight into the depths.
-In between, the river Krka meanders through the gorges, along gentle green slopes, past old fortress ruins and a lonely monastic island.
-A guided tour through this unique environment and lunch in the heart of the waterfalls are sure to be awe-inspiring.
+A breathtaking natural spectacle awaits you in the Krka National Park: mighty waterfalls plunge dramatically into the depths, while the Krka river winds its way through gorges, along gentle green hills, ancient fortress ruins and a secluded monastic island.
+A guided tour through this unique landscape, combined with lunch in the very heart of the waterfalls, guarantees a day full of wonder.

-Your destination for the day, "Hotel Ambasador" is in the heart of Split, Croatia’s second largest city.
-Although Split itself is located on a peninsula, it is surrounded by the Biokovo mountains.
-The main attraction of the port city is Diocletian's Palace, which was declared a UNESCO World Heritage Site in 1979.
-And at dinner, the most lasting impressions of the day will compete with the fresh charm of the local cuisine for your favour.
+In the centre of Split, Croatia’s second-largest city, you will reach today’s destination: the elegant “Hotel Ambasador”.
+Although situated on a peninsula, Split is framed by the Mosor mountains to the east and the Kozjak range to the north.
+The city’s main attraction is the Diocletian’s Palace, a UNESCO World Heritage Site since 1979.
+At dinner, the impressions of the day will compete with the fresh charm of the local cuisine for your favour.

 Split, Mali Ston, Dubrovnik: culinary and driving highlights.

-Well fortified, your senses will focus once again on the most beautiful stretches of the mainland – until the silhouette of Dubrovnik appears before you.
-"Villa Dubrovnik", one of the most exclusive hotels in the country, is situated on a cliff, offering fabulous views.
-The saying "a feast for the eyes" will take on a whole new meaning at your Farewell Dinner in the hotel restaurant.
+Well-nourished, your senses turn once more to the mainland’s most captivating routes – until the iconic silhouette of Dubrovnik appears on the horizon.
+Perched atop a cliff, the “Villa Dubrovnik” stands as one of the country’s most exclusive hotels, offering a breathtaking view over the Adriatic.
+The saying “a feast for the eyes” will take on a whole new meaning at your Farewell Dinner in the hotel restaurant.

 Dubrovnik: cultural highlights.

-If time allows before your departure, you should not miss the opportunity to discover the sights of Dubrovnik, starting with the imposing fortress wall that extends out into the sea and the city wall that spans almost two kilometres.
-Together with the Old Town, this unique ensemble has been a UNESCO World Heritage Site since 1979.
-Other characteristic features include the main promenade of Stradun, where all festive events and processions take place, the Cathedral of the Assumption of the Virgin Mary and the Franciscan pharmacy from 1317, one of the oldest in Europe.
+If time allows before your departure, you should take the opportunity to discover the sights of Dubrovnik.
+Start with the city’s striking fortifications, including the massive defensive wall that extends into the sea and the nearly 2-kilometre-long city wall.
+Together with the Old Town, this extraordinary architectural ensemble has been listed as a UNESCO World Heritage Site since 1979.
+Other defining landmarks include the main promenade Stradun, where festivals and processions take place, the Cathedral of the Assumption of the Virgin Mary and the Franciscan Pharmacy from 1317 – one of the oldest in Europe.